+SECTION: Table_of_Contents_Chapter

+Chapter title in running head: CHAPTER 4.
+MARINE OBSERVATIONS

+Chapter_ID: 8_II_4_en

+Part title in running head: PART II.
+OBSERVING SYSTEMS

 Chapter 4.
 Marine observations

 4.1 General

-Marine observations in the broadest definition cover any meteorological and related environmental observations at the air–sea interface, below the sea surface and in the air above the sea surface.Observations can be made using fixed or moving platforms, and be in situ or remote, using surface- or space-based techniques.
-In situ measurements are essentially single-point observations intended to be representative of the surrounding sea area, as for synoptic meteorology.
+Marine observations in the broadest definition cover any meteorological and related environmental observations at the air–sea interface, below the sea surface and in the air above the sea surface.Observations can be made using fixed or moving platforms, and be in-situ or remote, using surface- or space-based techniques.
+In-situ measurements are essentially single-point observations intended to be representative of the surrounding sea area, as for synoptic meteorology.
 Remote-sensing techniques lead to large area or volume representation, which is particularly appropriate for observations of sea ice.

-This chapter discusses observations at the air–sea interface made in situ, which include the usual surface parameters that are also measured over land and discussed in that context in Part I of this Guide.
+This chapter discusses observations at the air–sea interface made in-situ, which include the usual surface parameters that are also measured over land and discussed in that context in Part I of this Guide.
 This chapter also considers other observations of importance to marine physics and physical oceanography, including: sea-surface temperature; ocean waves; sea ice, icebergs and ice accretion; and salinity.
 Upper-air measurements are taken using techniques that are essentially the same over the sea and over land.